 3. Ocala

 Ocala is an ideal place to retire if you are yearning to escape city life and get back to nature.
 Located in the northern region of Florida, the city has a variety of lush parks and tourist attractions, including the Ocala National Forest and Silver Springs State Park.
 Ocala is widely known as the Horse Capital of the World because it is home to hundreds of thoroughbred horse farms and training centers - which makes it the perfect place to retire if you are a horse lover!
-If horses don't excite you, perhaps the city's unique buildings and downtown area will peak your interest.
+If horses don't excite you, perhaps the city's unique buildings and downtown area will pique your interest.
 Ocala has a rich history and several of its structures are included on the National Register of Historic Places.

 4. Jupiter Island